Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 - Boise State's games this season have gone over 48 points four of 10 times.

-- The combined points per game average of the two teams, 43.3, is 4.7 points fewer than Saturday's over/under.
+- The two teams combine to average 43.3 points per game, 4.7 less than the over/under in this contest.

-- The 47 combined points per game that these two squads have allowed this season are 1.0 fewer than the 48 total in this contest.
+- These two squads combine to allow 47 points per game, 1.0 fewer than this contest's over/under.

 - Broncos games this season feature an average total of 58.4 points, a number 10.4 points higher than Saturday's over/under.

-- The 47.6 PPG average total in Lobos games this season is 0.4 points fewer than this game's over/under.
+- The 48 total in this game is 0.4 points higher than the 47.6 average total in Lobos games this season.

 Boise State Stats and Trends

-- Boise State has played 10 games, with six wins against the spread.
+- Boise State has six wins against the spread in 10 games this year.

-- Boise State's games this year have gone over the total in only two out of 10 opportunities (20%).
+- Boise State's games this year have hit the over on only two of 10 set point totals (20%).

-- When Boise State records more than 26.9 points, it is 5-1 against the spread and 4-2 overall.
+- Boise State is 5-1 against the spread and 4-2 overall this season when the team notches more than 26.9 points.

-- In games that Boise State totals more than 349.0 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Boise State amasses over 349.0 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year, the Broncos have 11 turnovers, one fewer than the Lobos have takeaways (12).
+- The Broncos have turned the ball over 11 times this season, one fewer than the Lobos have forced (12).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.